 Today's Bible Reading: Luke 8

 One day he got into a boat with his disciples, and he said to them, "Let us go across to the other side of the lake."
 So they set out, and as they sailed he fell asleep.
 And a windstorm came down on the lake, and they were filling with water and were in danger.
 And they went and woke him, saying, "Master, Master, we are perishing!"
 And he awoke and rebuked the wind and the raging waves, and they ceased, and there was calm.
 He said to them, "Where is your faith?"
 And they were afraid, and they marveled, saying to one another, "Who then is this, that he commands even winds and water, and they obey him?"
 (Luke 8:22-25)

 Reflecting and Thinking

 As Jesus nears the end of his ministry in Galilee (using Luke's timeline as he recounts the story), he travels from place to place, proclaiming the good news of the kingdom (see 4:18-19, to preach good news).
-As crowds assemble, he teaches in parables.
-Luke seemingly places the parable section in a slightly different chronology than Matthew, but the comment we made concerning the Sermon on the Plain and the Sermon on the Mount is again valid: certainly Jesus used the same teachings and stories more than once during his ministry.
+As crowds assemble, Jesus teaches in parables.
+Luke places the parable section in a slightly different chronology than Matthew, but the comment about the Sermon on the Plain and the Sermon on the Mount is again valid: certainly Jesus used the same teachings and stories more than once during his ministry.
 The parable narrative in Luke is immediately followed by stories that appear in Matthew's gospel right after the Sermon on the Mount.
-These chronological difficulties are interesting but are not overwhelming, remembering that the Gospel writers were redactors as much as authors of original material (Luke 1:1-4).
+These chronological difficulties are interesting but are not overwhelming, remembering that the Gospel writers were redactors (editors of existing materials) as much as authors of original material (Luke 1:1-4).